The best loyalty cards 2019

-Once you become a 'Gold Level' member, you have to continue making 50 transactions a year to keep access to your free benefits.
-This is just one of many ways in which the Starbucks Card is designed to make you spend more money than you otherwise would.
+Once you become a 'Gold Level' member, you have to keep making 50 transactions a year to keep access to your extra benefits.

-The fact that you have to top-up the card with money in advance means you're committing to spending a certain amount, and many users report feeling the pressure to buy more drinks just so they can reach that elusive Gold level membership.
+There's also added pressure from the fact that you have to top-up the card with money in advance – this means you're committing to spending a certain amount there.

 Essentially, this card is only worth getting if you tend to use Starbucks a lot anyway.

 Pick up a card or download the app to register, and you'll get 100 bonus points.
 Then, remember to show your card every time you spend in-store, and you'll get five points for every £1 you spend.

 How much are Costa Coffee points worth?

 100 points are worth £1, and you save up your points to get money off your next purchase.